 In the last two to three decades, an entire new area of canine human interaction has proliferated.
 Canine events are held by the thousands all over the world with very close knit-societies formalizing the rules and standardizing competitive achievements and goals.
 Likewise, the marriage of veterinary medicine to the improvement of dog health has given valuable hunting animals a second chance rather than the alternative of being replaced.

-Veterinarians recognize their potential role as valued partners in recommending fitness protocols as well as their medical role in treating sporting injuries.
+Veterinarians are just starting to recognize their potential role as valued partners in recommending fitness protocols as well as their medical role in treating sporting injuries.

 Popular and competitive sports such as agility, flyball, lure coursing, weight pulling, dock diving, Greyhound racing, disc dog, carting, mushing and fox hunting are activities that not only need specialized training but also each has their own set of potential physical injuries determined by the stresses that the dog may encounter.
 Also, specific conformations may expose the competitor to specific injuries not common to different individuals competing in the same event.